q-tee/crt/README.md

 StringSpan  | return value changed in favor of `strpspn()` \/ `wcspspn()`

 other than that behaviour of the rest functions are based on ISO-9899 (C standard)

+# further information
+requires [common](https://github.com/q-tee/common/) library to be also installed. you can read about installation, contributing and look for other general information on the [q-tee](https://github.com/q-tee/) main page.